 The first change would add a new line to the list of things allowed in the Rock City Gardens area:

-"Aerial and non-aerial passenger conveyance systems, including gondolas, cable cars, and chair lifts."
+"Aerial ropeway passenger conveyance systems, specifically including gondolas, and the corresponding infrastructure."

-The second change would remove three items — "other mechanical rides," "chair lifts," and "sky lifts" — from a different section of the rulebook that currently bans those things across the entire city.
+The second change would remove "sky lifts" from a different section of the rulebook that currently bans certain structures across the entire city, and would carve gondolas out of that section's prohibition.
+In the revised version, "chair lifts" and "other mechanical rides" stay on the prohibited list.

-Neither change mentions Rock City.
-Neither mentions 1400 Patten Road.
-Neither is tied to the specific gondola Rock City is asking for.
-And neither has any expiration date.
+Neither change mentions Rock City by name or names a specific project.
+The first change applies to property zoned Tourist-Oriented Commercial in the City, which today is essentially Rock City's property.
+The second change applies citywide.
+Neither has any expiration date.
 They permanently rewrite the rulebook.
 Even if the gondola is never built, the new rules stay on the books for whoever owns the land in the future.

-Rock City has publicly described the gondola as part of a long-term, multi-decade plan — reported by Northwest Georgia News as a 25-year horizon.
-The rest of the plan hasn't been disclosed.
+Rock City has publicly described the gondola as Phase I of a nine-phase, multi-decade plan to expand the attraction.
+Northwest Georgia News reported a 25-year horizon for the overall plan.
+The remaining eight phases have not been publicly disclosed.

-If later phases involve more lifts, additional gondola lines, or other mechanical structures, they would all be permitted under the same rule change being voted on now — without coming back to the City.
-The City would be making a permanent decision about a long-term plan it hasn't seen.
+If later phases involve additional gondola lines or expanded conveyance infrastructure, they would be permitted under the same rule change being voted on now, without coming back to the City for further approval.

 They Didn't Ask for a Project-Specific Approval